 Coupons are not just for your grandma today.
 Couponing is no less than a trend now and the phenomenon has gone far beyond Sunday circulars, most of them don’t even need any scissors now.

 It’s quite easy to make the most of the coupons.
-Simply, flash your smartphone screen to the cashier for extra credits or apply the coupon code to online shopping cart.
-In case you’re thinking where to find, the web is loaded with free coupon websites and the smarter ones are going extra miles to ensure they don’t miss a deal.
+Simply, flash your smartphone screen to the cashier for extra credits or apply the coupon code to the online shopping cart.
+In case you’re thinking about where to find it, the web is loaded with free coupon websites and the smarter ones are going the extra miles to ensure they don’t miss a deal.

 Yes, couponers are still booming.
 Fix your assumptions about the coupon industry with these 10 fascinating statistics and see how promos and coupons continue to drive sales for merchants and huge savings for consumers.